AFLucas-UOM/Storyboard-AI/README.md

 # Storyboard-AI

-**Storyboard-AI** is a dynamic storytelling platform powered by AI, designed to assist users in crafting engaging, multimedia-rich stories.
-With an interactive chatbot interface, it guides users through the creative process by collecting essential details, generating personalized narratives, and producing accompanying visuals.
-The platform also includes features for saving, and enhancing stories for a seamless storytelling experience.
+**Storyboard-AI** is an AI-driven storytelling platform designed to help users craft engaging, multimedia-rich narratives effortlessly.
+Featuring an interactive chatbot interface, the platform collects user inputs, generates personalized stories, and creates accompanying visuals, offering a seamless and immersive storytelling experience.
+With features like saving, editing, and narrating stories, Storyboard-AI empowers users to bring their creative ideas to life.

+---

-## Key Features
+## **Key Features**

-- **Interactive Chatbot**: A user-friendly conversational interface gathers input for personalized story creation.
+- **Interactive Chatbot Interface**
+  A conversational chatbot guides users through the storytelling process, collecting inputs like themes, characters, and plot details.

+- **AI-Generated Stories**
-- **AI-Generated Content**: Automatically produces complete stories enhanced with custom visuals.
+  Automatically generates complete, personalized narratives enhanced with custom AI-generated visuals.

-- **Read-Aloud Functionality**: Stories can be narrated aloud (feature under active development).
-- **Copy and Rewrite Options**: Enables users to copy story text and allows option to rewrite the paragraph
-- **Save as PDF**: Stories, images, and videos are saved locally and can be easily shared or revisited.
+- **Multimedia Integration**
+  Enriches stories with visually engaging images and animations for enhanced storytelling.

+- **Read-Aloud Functionality**
+  Adds an auditory layer to storytelling, allowing users to listen to their narratives.

+- **Editable Content**
+  Features like paragraph rewriting and copy options provide flexibility for refining stories.

+- **Save and Share**
+  Stories, along with images and metadata, can be saved locally as PDFs for easy sharing and future reference.

+---

-## Technical Details
+## **Technical Details**

-### Frontend
+### **Frontend**

-- **Technologies**: HTML, CSS, JavaScript, and localStorage for responsive and interactive user experiences.
+- **Technologies Used**: HTML, CSS, JavaScript, and localStorage ensure responsive and interactive user experiences.
-- **Dynamic UI**: Incorporates animations and intuitive design elements for seamless navigation.
+- **Dynamic UI Design**: Incorporates smooth animations and intuitive layouts for seamless navigation.

-### Backend
+### **Backend**

-- **Framework**: Python Flask manages user input, story generation, and multimedia processing.
+- **Framework**: Built with Python Flask to manage user inputs, story generation, and multimedia processing.
-- **Data Management**: User inputs, generated content, and metadata are securely stored locally in JSON format.
+- **Data Management**: User inputs and generated content are securely stored locally in JSON files to ensure privacy.

-### Media Generation
+### **Media Generation**

-- **Image Integration**: AI-generated visuals are embedded into the story creation process to enhance storytelling.
+- **Image Creation**: AI-generated visuals are integrated into stories to enhance creativity and engagement.
-- **Interactive Animations**: Enhances the story presentation with animated elements.
+- **Interactive Animations**: Adds a dynamic touch, making the storytelling experience immersive and professional.

+---

-## Motivation
+## **Motivation**

-**Storyboard-AI** was inspired by the increasing demand for creative tools that simplify storytelling.
-Its mission is to empower individuals, educators, and content creators to transform ideas into captivating narratives with minimal effort.
-By integrating text, visuals, and videos, the platform serves as a versatile tool for personal projects, presentations, and entertainment.
+**Storyboard-AI** was developed to meet the increasing demand for creative tools that simplify storytelling.
+Its mission is to empower individuals, educators, and content creators to transform their ideas into captivating narratives with minimal effort.
+By seamlessly combining text, visuals, and multimedia elements, the platform serves as a versatile tool for personal projects, educational purposes, and entertainment.

-The project emphasizes accessibility, interactivity, and creativity, enabling users to generate professional-quality content regardless of technical expertise
+The platform emphasizes **accessibility**, **interactivity**, and **creativity**, enabling users of all technical expertise levels to generate professional-quality content with ease.

+---

+## **Getting Started**

 ## Clone the repository:
   ```bash